wilsonge/kubernetes-ingress/docs/content/configuration/handling-host-and-listener-collisions.md

 ---
-title: Handling Host And Listener Collisions
+title: Handling Host and Listener Collisions

 description:
 weight: 100
 doctypes: [""]
 toc: true
 ---

 This document explains how the Ingress Controller handles host and listener collisions among resources.